tejsmiles/CasparHealth/README.md

 CasperHealth folder contains CasparHealthAutomation which is an eclipse project.
 To set up open eclipse import CasparHealthAutomation project.
 In project > properties > Java Build Path > Libraries > Add external jars select all the 8 selenium and junit jar files from lib folder inside CasparHealthAutomation.
 Also in In project > properties > Java Build Path > Libraries > Add Library select the junit library
 In CasparHealthAutomation there is a config.properties file, please update path to chromedriver executable

+I have used Page Object Model for setting up the Tests

 Right click on Project and select "Run as" > "JUnit Test"

 Screencast of execution with eclipse: https://youtu.be/gPIKZCm1kuM

+I have also set up a basic structure of BDD solution in CasperHealthBDD https://github.com/tejsmiles/CasparHealthBDD